Reform of the Disability Standards for Accessible Public Transport 2002 (Transport Standards)

 The Department of Infrastructure, Transport, Regional Development and Communications and the Queensland Department of Transport and Main Roads are leading a process to reform the Transport Standards to ensure they remain efficient and effective, are fit for purpose and meet the current needs of Australian society.

-The initial stage of the reform process identifies 17 areas of reform, as well as amendments to references of the Australian Standards, based on consultation with the disability community, governments and the public transport industry.
+Stage one of the reform process identifies 16 areas of reform, as well as amendments to references of the Australian Standards, based on consultation with the disability community, governments and the public transport industry

-A Consultation Regulation Impact Statement (Consultation RIS) will be released in early 2021 for public consultation and feedback.
+A Consultation Regulation Impact Statement (Consultation RIS) was released on February 12th 2021.
 The purpose of the Consultation RIS is to canvass the options for the reform areas in order to determine the relative costs and benefits of these options.
 The reforms aim to deliver updated and modernised standards with the removal of discrimination against people with disability as the central focus.
 The full Consultation RIS and a summary are available here:

 Have your say

 The Department sought public feedback on whether the proposed reform options will improve public transport accessibility for people with disability and enhance the public transport experience for all Australians.